-If you keep up with the news, you know that towards the beginning of the year, California State Governor, Jerry Brown, declared a drought state of emergency.
-And on April 1st, the California Department of Water Resources measured the statewide water content of Sierra snowpack at its lowest levels than any other years on record since 1950.
+If you kept up with the news in 2015, you’ll know that towards the beginning of the year, California State Governor, Jerry Brown, declared a drought state of emergency.
+And on April 1st, the California Department of Water Resources measured the state-wide water content of Sierra snowpack at its lowest levels than any other years on record since 1950.

 Why is this important?
 Well, when the snowpack begins to melt, it will begin to flow through streams and reservoirs, eventually providing people with the water that is used every day.